SarveshMishra/json-server/README.md

 # Json Server database.

-Insiperd from json-server npm package to host local server api to perform CRUD operation.
-Now it is hosted on heroku plateform so that it can be used directly like live database.
+Inspired from json-server npm package to host local server api to perform CRUD operation.
+Now it is hosted on heroku platform so that it can be use directly thru web address like live database.